NERSC/timemory/README.md

 python setup.py build install [test]
 # with pip
 pip install .
+# over-ride default when pip-installing (fields in setup.cfg should be prefixed
+# with "TIMEMORY_" if not in already and be in all caps, e.g.
+#   build_type -> TIMEMORY_BUILD_TYPE
+#   timemory_exceptions -> TIMEMORY_EXCEPTIONS
+TIMEMORY_BUILD_TYPE=RelWithDebInfo pip install .
+TIMEMORY_BUIDL_TYPE=RelWithDebInfo pip install timemory
 ```

 - `setup.cfg` can be edited for build_type, use_mpi, mpicc, mpicxx, etc.